 A member of the Virginia Geographic Alliance, Dr. Allen places a high value on Geographic education by emphasizing interconnections and geo-literacy.
-Dr. Allen serves as the Climate and Health Field Editor of the International Journal of Biometeorology, Board of Directors member and current Secretary of Wetlands Watch, and is affiliated with the ODU-Resilience Collaborative. he has traveled to many countries including Australia, China, Cuba, Ireland, Japan, Moldova, and Peru.
-Through his advisory role to the Geography Club, Dr. Allen also serves as a mentor to students.
+Dr. Allen serves as the Climate and Health Field Editor of the International Journal of Biometeorology, Board of Directors member and current Secretary of Wetlands Watch, and is affiliated with the World Affairs Council – Greater Hampton Roads.
+A curious global citizen, he has traveled to many countries including Australia, China, Cuba, Ireland, Japan, Moldova, and Peru.
+Through his role as Geography Program Director, Dr. Allen also serves as a mentor to students.
 Like the ODU Geography Program on Facebook today!

 - Ph.D.
 Geography, Kent State University (2014)